quinncheong/IS213-driver-app/README.md

   </a>

   <p align="center">
-    This outlines the project codebase for IS213 ESD - G5 Group7 - AY2021/2022 Semester 2
+    This outlines the project codebase for AY2021/2022 Semester 2 IS213 ESD - G5T7
     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />